yowainwright/stdoutToJSON/README.md

 ## Exposed Constants

 In the section below, each importable constant is described along with what each of its `matchers` do.
-All provided is an example on how to create your own Matcher array `Matcher[]`.
+Also provided is an example on how to create your own Matcher array `Matcher[]`.

 | constant | value/edit details | matchers: value ➔ edit |
 | --- | --- | --- |